Port Pirie South

 The level of residential development activity in Port Pirie South is very low in comparison to the average area assessed nationally by AreaSearch

-Port Pirie South experienced an average of three dwelling approvals per year between 2016 and 2020, totaling 18 dwellings over the five-year period.
-This limited development activity reflects the rural nature of the area, with development primarily driven by local housing needs rather than broader market demand.
+Port Pirie South experienced an average of three dwelling approvals per year between 2016 and 2020, totalling 19 dwellings over the five-year period.
+This low development activity is characteristic of rural areas like Port Pirie South, where housing needs are typically specific to local residents rather than driven by broader market demand.
 The small sample size means individual projects can significantly influence annual growth statistics.

-Compared to the Rest of South Australia and national averages, Port Pirie South has much lower development activity.
-Recent developments have been exclusively detached houses, catering to families seeking a rural lifestyle.
-As of 2021, the area had an estimated population of 985 people per dwelling approval, indicating its quiet, low-activity development environment.
-With stable or declining population forecasts, Port Pirie South may face less housing pressure in the future, potentially creating favourable conditions for buyers.
+Compared to the Rest of SA and national averages, Port Pirie South has notably lower development activity.
+Recent developments have consisted solely of detached houses, catering to families seeking a rural lifestyle.
+With an estimated 871 people per dwelling approval in the area, its development environment is quiet and low-key.
+Given stable or declining population forecasts, housing pressure may remain relatively low in Port Pirie South, potentially creating favourable conditions for buyers.

 Given stable or declining population forecasts, Port Pirie South may experience less housing pressure, creating favourable conditions for buyers.